skuid/skuid-labs/experiments/snippets/kanbanBoards/README.md

 While Skuid does not offer a kanban board out of the box - with a little customization and javascript - one can be developed.

-Here are two Skuid Kanban boards:
+Here are two Skuid kanban boards:

 1. Drag-and-drop opportunity planning wall.